Muckle Ride of The Year 2019

 I reached the coast at Siloth (the place in the UK that most sounds like a monster from a fantasy novel) at the 155km mark and continued down to Maryport.
 I had a woeful chicken and bacon sandwich outside a Garage in Maryport then turned back inland to start heading East through the Lake District past Cockermouth, up Whinlatter Pass, down to Keswick and onwards.
 The fatigue was setting in along with a couple of niggling aches and pains.
 I needed to be positive.
 I was appreciative of the beautiful countryside after the relatively unremarkable Cumbrian coastal road.
 The problem had not really been with the sandwich – it was my expectations that had let me down.

 Arriving in Penrith, I was about 9.5 hours in and had covered 235km.
 I’d decided Booths in Penrith would be my main food stop, so dashed in and grabbed a selection of stuff to eat on the bench outside.
 I was joined by an elderly woman who seemed to take in interest in me.
 We began talking and it was clear she was in some way cognitively impaired, some kind of dementia maybe.
 I thought about time, aging, and memory, and the inherent sadness in all of them.
-Then I thought about how great sausage rolls are.
+Then I thought about how great sausage rolls are, and cracked on.

 Not long after Penrith I approached Skirworth at 250km in – this was the turn off point for the icing on today’s cake - the Great Dun Fell detour.
 GDF is widely accepted as the toughest climb in the UK – over 7kms at average 9% gradient with max gradients over 20%, as well as being the highest road in the UK.